Follow

 What is Windows Terminal?

-Windows Terminal is a modern app where you can use command line tools like Command Prompt, PowerShell, or even Linux commands if you have Windows Subsystem for Linux (WSL) installed.
+Windows Terminal is a modern app.
+You can use command line tools like Command Prompt, PowerShell, or even Linux commands if you have Windows Subsystem for Linux (WSL) installed.

-You can customize many things in Windows Terminal like the language, size, startup behavior, and more.
-One useful feature is to hide the Terminal icon in the notification area when you minimize it.
-This feature is off by default, but you can turn it on easily.
+You can customize many things in Windows Terminal.
+You can change the language, size, startup behavior, and more.
+One useful feature is hiding the Terminal icon in the notification area when you minimize it.
+This feature is off by default.
+But you can turn it on easily.

 Why Hide Windows Terminal in the Notification Area?